microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Tagging the selected images_

-1. Confirm that all seven Picasso images appear in the workspace.
+1. Confirm that all seven Picasso images appear in the project.

 	![Picasso images uploaded to the project](Images/portal-tagged-02.png)